Part 3 – Leaving the Cage Behind

 The thing about falling in love with this man was the shocking ease of falling.
 It was simple.
 We just got each other, as though we had been speaking the same language all our lives.

 The difficulty came not from us, but from everything around us: the weight of old expectations, the pull of familiar patterns, and the pressure of stories we once believed we had to keep living.
 Those were the mountains we faced.
-But at its heart, our relationship was built on pure simplicity and a sense of home in one another.
+But at its heart, our relationship was built on simplicity and a sense of home in one another.

 The walls that needed dismantling weren’t between us.
 They were the ones we carried from the past, defenses and habits formed to survive, to keep the peace, to stay small.
 Piece by piece, we continue to take them down, not to prove our love, but to make space for it to flourish.